AdobeDocs/advertising.en/help/search-social-commerce/tracking/skwcid-tracking-parameter.md

 >
 >* For dynamic search ads, {keyword} is populated with the auto target.
 >* When you generate tracking for [!DNL Google] shopping ads, a product ID parameter, `{adwords_producttargetid}`, is inserted before the keyword parameter.
 The product ID parameter doesn't appear in the [!DNL Google Ads] account-level and campaign-level tracking parameters.
->* To use the latest s_kwcid tracking code, see "[Update the s_kwcid tracking code for a [!DNL Google Ads] account](/help/search-social-commerce/campaign-management/accounts/update-skwcid-google.md)."
+>* To use the latest AMO ID tracking code, see "[Update the AMO ID tracking code for a [!DNL Google Ads] account](/help/search-social-commerce/campaign-management/accounts/update-amo-id-google.md)." <!-- Update terminology there too. -->

 <!--